2baOrNot2ba/iLiSA/README.md

 iLiSA is of interest to people that have access to a LOFAR station or if you wish to process data taken with a LOFAR station in stand-alone mode.

-The `observations` subpackage allows you to make and record standard stand-alone observations such as:
+The `operations` subpackage allows you to make and record standard stand-alone observations such as:

 * BST - Beamlet statics (Temporal power of beamlets)